Willamette Valley Vineyards (NASDAQ:WVVI) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) in a research report released on Saturday morning.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) in a research note issued to investors on Sunday.
+The brokerage set a “hold” rating on the stock.

-Separately, TheStreet lowered Willamette Valley Vineyards from a b rating to a c+ rating in a research report on Friday, November 26th.

 Willamette Valley Vineyards, Inc engages in the production and sale of premium, super premium and ultra premium varietal wines.
 It operates through the Direct Sales and Distributor Sales segments.
 The Direct Sales segment includes retail sales made without use of an intermediary.
 The Distributor Sales segment involves the sales through third party where prices are given at a wholesale rate The company was founded by James W.